 About 50% of the freshmen class will take 6 courses both semesters.
 25% will take an elective one semester and a study hall the other semester while the remaining 25% will take 7 classes for the whole school year.
 If a student has a full period study hall they will be able to access the library and academic resource centers to get assistance if needed.
 All students will need to dedicate time to homework outside of the school day.
 Those students taking 7 courses will need to be very organized outside of the school in order to meet homework expectations and balance the time needed for extra-curricular activities.
 Some students may be recommended to only take 6 classes for this reason.

 Yes!
 Yes!
 Yes!
 We know that students who get involved in the life of North High School have more fun, do better in classes, meet more people, and develop as leaders.
 There are many different activities to be involved in at North and there is place for every student.
 Often times, new clubs emerge when students show interest.

 We have found that the work habits a student has in 8th grade often are the same ones we see when students are freshmen.
 Take full advantage of the 8th grade experience.
 If you need to improve your grades, start making changes now.
 Create a homework schedule, talk to your teachers, and let someone know at your school if you are having a problem.
 All of these issues are sometimes bigger at high school so now is the time to make some changes if needed.

-A list of courses will be mailed home in July with registration information.
-Final schedules will be released to students once fees have been accounted for, a completed physical and up-to-date- immunization record have been reviewed and approved by the Nurse's Office and any other concerns have been addressed.
+A list of courses in schedule format will be available during the summer with registration information.
+Final schedules will be released to students once fees have been accounted for, a completed physical and up-to-date immunization record have been reviewed and approved by the Nurse's Office and any other concerns have been addressed.
 If you have any questions or concerns with the courses selected, please contact your school counselor as early as possible.